ismailazdad/dogs_classification/README.md

 # Dog breed detection from images with convolutional neural networks and transfert learning

+This is a simple flask/html website who take a picture from dogs and predict the breeds

 Project with flask , using keras and Xception to predict dog breeds

 - Pre-process the images with specific techniques (e.g. Whitening, equalization, possibly modification of the size of the images).